Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Take careful note of the three quatrains (the first twelve lines) building up and up before the release at lines 13 and 14.
-There is skilful use of punctuation and varying stress which helps increase the tension as the sonnet progresses.
+There is a skillful use of punctuation and varying stress which helps increase the tension as the sonnet progresses.

-Lines ten to twelve focus on the extremes.
+- Lines ten to twelve focus on the extremes.
 Who could argue with the blissful feelings associated with sex, the joys of carnal pleasure?
-But afterwards comes the downer, the feelings of emptiness and sometimes sadness and yes, guilt.
+But afterward comes the downer, the feelings of emptiness and sometimes sadness and yes, guilt.

-The last two lines tell us that everyone knows about lust and it's temptations but men especially are helpless to resist.
+- The last two lines, thirteen and fourteen tell the reader that everyone knows about lust and its temptations but men especially are helpless to resist.